 ♦ Workout clothes: We prefer to wash these synthetics on Delicate.
 However, if they require heavy-duty cleaning, we select the Normal cycle and choose hot water.

-You can opt for one of these settings when washing heavily soiled laundry.
+You can opt for the “Heavy Duty” or “Whitest Whites” setting on your washing machine settings when washing heavily soiled laundry.
 Note that machines vary in their washing intensity.
 Get to know the machine.

 Note: It's okay to add an extra rinse cycle when washing any material.
 However, adding additional agitation should only happen for cottons, linens, and durable synthetics.
 Excessive agitation, even when using cold water, can cause shrinkage.